0049 941 / 56 76 460

 Sagra del Pistacchio - Pistachio festival

-At Bronte, there are about 1,000 pistachio producers, who, on average, cultivate 1 ha of land.
-The Sagra del Pistacchio di Bronte takes place every year at the end of September and the beginning of October.
+The Sagra del Pistacchio di Bronte takes place every year in late September and/or in early October.
 The festival includes not only a large offer of delicious pistachio products, but also theater performances, music and exhibitions of various craftsmen and artists.

 San Vito Lo Capo